qlzv/HtmlProject/README.md

 # Cooking Website Project For University

-A Functional Responsive Website with Simple ui desing <br/>
+A Functional Responsive Website with Simple ui design <br/>
 if you have any suggestions you may contact us

 ## Authors